Five bomb blasts hit Bahraini capital, two killed

 Injuries to protesters or police are relatively common in the 21-month-old uprising, but attacks on the public have been rare on the Gulf island, where the Sunni Muslim Al Khalifa dynasty rules over a majority Shi‘ite population.

 The explosions took place between 4:30 and 9:30 a.m.
-(0130-0630 GMT) in the Qudaibiya and Adliya districts of Manama, the official Bahrain News Agency (BNA) said, citing a police official.
+(0130-0630 GMT) in the Qudaibiya and Adliya districts of Manama, the BNA agency said, citing a police official.
 It described the explosives as “locally made bombs” and said a third Asian worker had been wounded.

 One of the attacks took place outside a cinema, where one of the street cleaners died when he kicked a package that blew up.
 A witness said that blast caused little material damage, suggesting it had not been large.